The Basics of Organizational Change

 People naturally resist change.
 They accept the current situation and they are comfortable with that familiarity.
 In general, we feel fear and anxiety about the unknown, as well as uncertainty about whether the future will be an improvement over the status quo.

-The key to successful change is getting stakeholders involved early on and earning their support.
+Change management consulting experts know that the key to successful change is getting stakeholders involved early on and earning their support.
 The challenge then becomes how to engage stakeholders which should include employees, customers, partners, and suppliers.

 Five Tips to Better Engage People for Successful Change